Leuprolide/norethindrone (Injection, by mouth)

-- Your doctor will tell you how much of this medicine to use and how often.
-Do not use more medicine or use it more often than your doctor tells you to.This medicine should be taken every day while you are being treated with the injection medicine, for up to 6 months.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
+Take this medicine every day while you are being treated with the injection medicine, for up to 6 months.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.